Zijad Delić: Early life and career

 Delić was born and raised in Bosnia and Herzegovina.
 He attended Gazi Husrev-beg Secondary School in Sarajevo from 1980 to 1984.
 After high school, he completed a year of mandatory service in the Yugoslav Army from 1984 to 1985.
 After his military service, Delić studied at the Sarajevo Institute of Philosophy from 1985 to 1986.
-After deciding to take up Islamic studies at the International Islamic University in Islamabad, Pakistan where he earned a bachelor's degree in Islamic and Arabic studies from 1986 to 1990.
+After deciding to take up Arabic studies at the International Islamic University in Islamabad, Pakistan where he earned a bachelor's degree in Arabic studies from 1986 to 1990.

 Delić returned home to Bosnia, and worked in the business sector, as well as working as an imam.
 He went on to become head imam in the Croatian region of Dalmacija.
 During this time, the war in the Balkans broke out, and Delić worked as a coordinator for two humanitarian organizations helping Bosnians.
 Delić left the war-torn region with his wife and three-year-old daughter in August 1995, moving to Vancouver, British Columbia, Canada.